-On this track, we discussed Echolalia.
-This included why autistic children echo, teaching “I don’t understand,” rewording the question, adding questions, giving choices and repetition for its own sake.
+In this section, we discussed Echolalia.
+This included why autistic children echo, teaching "I don’t understand," rewording the question, adding questions, giving choices, and repetition for its own sake.

-On the next track, we will discuss the difficulties surrounding inclusion of autistic children in a typical school setting.
+In the next section, we will discuss the difficulties surrounding inclusion of autistic children in a typical school setting.

 Online Continuing Education QUESTION 3

 To select and enter your answer go to .